 Make sure to check the references of the design firm.
 Ask them specifically about the level of service and if they felt the design firm went that extra mile to ensure your website was successful.

 Most nonprofits are not very technical - and why should they be?
 That’s your website designer’s job.
 So when you have a question about your website, even if it’s apparently very simple to them, they should be able to answer it very efficiently and in a helpful way.
 They should make it dead easy for you to solve whatever issue you have.

 And sometimes these issues are time-sensitive, such as when you’re in the middle of a 24-hour fundraiser and your website goes down.
 That’s a potential disaster, and it’s not the time for your design firm to take two hours to answer an online support ticket.

 Many design firms will implement WordPress or similar CMS that are apparently easy for non-technical users to update themselves.
 But in reality, they are quite complicated.

 As with number 5 above, they must make it easy for you and your staff to understand and update yourselves, especially if you have to upload a time-sensitive announcement or remove a fund-raising button for a campaign that has ended.

-Some of the common issues with most CMS is image editing, mobile responsiveness, in-flexible layouts, inability to add new elements to a page, limited SEO tools, no integration with other systems, on-going system maintenance and security.
+Some of the most common issues with CMS platforms is image editing, mobile responsiveness, in-flexible layouts, inability to add new elements to a page, limited SEO tools, no integration with other systems, and ongoing system maintenance and security.